 Some of the best white noise machines for dogs that I like are:

-|AVANTEK White Noise Sound Machine for Sleeping, 20...||1,289 Reviews||$35.99||Buy on Amazon|
+|AVANTEK Noise Sound Machine for Sleeping, 20...||4,515 Reviews||Check Price|

-|SNOOZ White Noise Sound Machine - Real Fan Inside...||685 Reviews||$79.99||Buy on Amazon|
+|SNOOZ Smart White Noise Machine - Real Fan Inside...||5,769 Reviews||Check Price|

-5. Give the Dog a Bed
+5. Give The Dog a Bed for Comfortable Dog Sleep

 A bed gives your dog a space that is all his own and is likely to encourage going to sleep at night.

 A cushion between your pet and the ground also helps to soften the pressure on a dog's limbs and ease any arthritic pain that he may have in case he normally sleeps on the floor.

 6. Chew Toys Can Sooth a Dog for Sleep

 Licking and chewing are soothing to dogs.
 When a dog is stressed or overstimulated mentally, they release their anxiety and energy by chewing and destroying things.

 If you provide your pet with a variety of chew toys or a licking toy coated in peanut butter before bed, it could help soothe and relax him.

 This should be used only as a last resort and it's best to have a discussion with your veterinarian before using an over-the-counter sleep supplement for your pet.

 Some of the most popular melatonin for dogs supplements to make them sleep are:

 |Nutrition Strength Melatonin for Dogs, Help...||274 Reviews||Check Price|

-Melatonin for dogs is safe and used often, but it needs to be given at very precise dosage based on the dog's age, size, health condition and as recommended by a veterinarian.
+Melatonin for dogs is safe and used often, but it needs to be given a very precise dosage based on the dog's age, size, health condition, and as recommended by a veterinarian.

 As a rule of thumb, melatonin is given to dogs using the below approximate dosage: